Compare Top Online Nursing PhD Programs

 Program Overview

-This degree has a strong emphasis on research, theory, and applying new concepts to the nursing profession.
-Many PhD nursing students use this degree as a way to move into academia and teach other nurses.
+This degree strongly emphasizes research, theory, and applying new concepts to the nursing profession.
+Many PhD nursing students use this degree to move into academia and teach other nurses.

 Length of Study

-Depending upon the program, this can take anywhere from 3 to 5 years of full-time study, including the time for dissertation and defense.
-Given the inherently self-paced nature of the dissertation, how long it takes to earn a PhD in nursing will largely depend on how quickly the student completes the dissertation and defends it.
+Depending upon the program, this can take 3 to 5 years of full-time study, including the time for dissertation and defense.
+Given the inherently self-paced nature of the dissertation, how long it takes to earn a PhD in nursing largely depends on how quickly the student completes and defends the dissertation.

 Clinicals Required?